Azure/AI-PredictiveMaintenance/docs/Productionalization.md

 # Modeling
 ## Small scale modeling on the DSVM
+The DSVM is not considered to be part of the production predictive maintenance solution.
+That said, it is still important to handle your data securely on the DSVM.
+First, you need to be familiar with the [security best practices for IaaS](https://docs.microsoft.com/en-us/azure/security/azure-security-iaas) and apply the recommendations as appropriate.
+You can monitor your VM security state by installing the [VM Agent](https://docs.microsoft.com/en-us/azure/security-center/security-center-enable-vm-agent) on your DSVM via [Azure Security Center](https://docs.microsoft.com/en-us/azure/security-center/).
 ## Large scale modeling featurization - Infrastructure guidance, on-demand cluster provisioning, data pump, velocity monitoring
 ## Large scale model training - Infrastructure guidance, on-demand cluster provisioning, data pump, velocity monitoring
 ## Model accuracy